payment-gateway.app Docs

 Automated Execution

-If a schedule is due, the worker automatically:
+If a schedule is due, the processor:

 Customer-Facing View